Welcome to today's edition of the Rush 24-7 podcast.

 You take a razor blade and you cut it open lengthways.

-Put all the swish or sweets tobacco out of it, and then you refill it, rewrap it with your marijuana.
+And then you refill it, rewrap it with your marijuana.

-If you want to, you can mix real tobacco, the swisher sweets tobacco back in with the marijuana to add a sweet taste to it.
+If you want to, you can mix real tobacco, the Swisher Sweets tobacco back in with the marijuana to add a sweet taste to it.

-And then it's not called a blunt, it's called a split or some such thing, uh, as I've been told.
+It's called a split or some such thing, as I've been told.

 That was the box of cigars being stolen from the convenience store by the gentle giant.